brokiem/auto-hoyolab-checkin/README.md

 ## How to use

-1. Download the exe first in the release section
+1. Download the exe first in the release section or build yourself
 2. Add the program shortcut to the auto startup program (in Windows: C:\Users\<YourUser>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\)
 3. Run the program and done, it will automaticaly run when your pc is turned on!